Bitmun/balina_test/README.md

 Clone repo.
 In project folder execute in console "npm install".
 Then execute "npm run dev" to run app.

 ## Testing
-Run "npm run test" to check test in console
+Run "npm run test" to check tests in console